Tuesday, May 6, 2008

 Oh no!
 You got me!
 You killed me!
 Youre the king dog!

-So who’s right, here?
-Stanely Coren and those brutal, sadistic monks, or an actual papa wolf?
-And why did my acting “submissive” have the seemingly strange result of making all these dogs more obedient?
+So why did my acting “submissive” have the seemingly strange result of making all these dogs more obedient?

 It might help us understand this better if we knew a little more about how a genuine wolf pack really operates.